A Women’s Guide to Wetsuit Entry Systems

 Back zips are a great option for the curvier surfer.
 The large entry point creates a much more malleable suit to fit snugly to the natural curves of a woman's body.
 This design of the suit is a great option if you have wider hips or an hourglass shape.
 If you are in an area that requires a 5/4mm back zip and a hood, there are insertable hoods available that help with warmth in colder water.

 The fewer gadgets on a wetsuit the better.
 Less metal means less material to rust or go bad.
 A zipperless suit is a great option for someone that has plenty of experience with chest zip wetsuits.
-The neoprene used to make zipless wetsuits has more stretch making them extra flexible.
-However, flexible neoprene can mean a less durable suit.
+The zip-free is the least common entry system, but for those who can manage the smaller entry area, it offers the ultimate performance in terms of flexibility.

 How to get it on and off